rldorado/nuxt-travels/README.md

 1. Use a form to add a new travel.
 2. Edit an existing travel.
 3. Delete a travel.
+4. Search travels by name
+5. Order travels by soonest/latest or by rating

 #### Bookings